 Transitional Architecture Mon – Pyu – Pagan Period

-Up until the death of King Kyanzittha (1084-1113) Mon style architecture was the most dominant but was later superseded by what we refer to today as a more Burmese style of architecture although many of the earlier temple floor plan still followed the Mon style of architecture.
+Up until the death of King Kyanzittha (1084-1113), Mon style architecture was the most dominant but was later superseded by what we refer to today as a more Burmese style of architecture although many of the earlier temple floor plans still followed the Mon style of architecture.

 There is inscriptional proof that at least one of the earliest kings, Caw Rahan (956-1001), set up religious buildings in or near Pagan.

-According to modern chronicles they represent King Caw Rahan as an heretic, a worshiper of Naga and spirits, as well as being a follower of the Ari sect.
-The original inscriptions on the other hand, shows him as a man who achieved a lot of merit for his commitment to building Buddhist places of worship.
+According to modern chronicles, they represent King Caw Rahan as a heretic, a worshiper of Naga and spirits, as well as a follower of the Ari sect.
+The original inscriptions, on the other hand, show him as a man who achieved a lot of merit for his commitment to building Buddhist places of worship.
 All agree that he was a builder and the buildings that were attributed to him stood for more than 200 years and were likely made of brick or stone, assuming that this is correct the age of Burmese temple builders did not begin with Anawrahta.
 Referenced “Old Burma-Early Pagan” by Gordon H. Luce.
-King Caw Rahan died forty three years before Anawrahta’s accession.
+King Caw Rahan died forty-three years before Anawrahta’s accession.

 Historical developments of architecture between the Mon, Pyu and Pagan Period

 - The “Early Phase”, began from approximately the 2nd century and continued until the 8th or 9th century.
 The architectural remains from this period are so few that it is treated as negligible.
 The most notable is the Sarabha Gateway, the main gate of the east wall and the only structure left of the old city built by King Pyinbya in the 9th century with a pair of massive shrines containing images of the Mahagiri Nats.